OttaviaE/presentations/README.md

 # Ottavia M. Epifania, Ph.D.
-## The horror persists, and so do I
+## The horror persists, but so do I

 This repository hosts the PDF files of my presentations at different National and International conferences.
 You can also find my (fairly) updated [CV](cv/Epifania-CV.pdf) and my [PhD thesis](PhD-Thesis/EpifaniaPhDThesis.pdf).
 [Here](Unitn-Seminar/Research-Activity-MOE.pdf) you can find a summary of my research activity.